WP Buffs Blog |

 1. Create Your Google Tag Manager Account

-2. Install and Activate the Header, Footer and Post Injections Plugin
+2. Install and Activate the Header, Footer, and Post Injections Plugin

 3. Add Code Snippets to Your WordPress Site